 Keith E. Bass, Dod A. Fraser, Gregg A. Gonsalves, Scott R. Jones, V. Larkin Martin, Meridee A. Moore and Ann C. Nelson each served as members of our Compensation Committee during the fiscal year ended December 31, 2022.
 No member of the Compensation Committee served as one of our officers or employees at any time during 2022 or had any Related Person Transaction or relationship required to be disclosed in this Proxy Statement, except as otherwise described above under "Related Person Transactions" with respect to Mr. Bass.
 Following Mr. Bass' appointment as the Chief Executive Officer of Mattamy Homes US, the Company established a sub-committee of the Compensation Committee comprised entirely of "non-employee directors" for purposes of equity awards granted pursuant to Rule 16b-3 of the Exchange Act.
-None of our executive officers serve, or served during 2022, as a member of the board of directors and compensation committee of a public company with at least one of its executive officers serving on our Board or Compensation Committee.
+None of our executive officers serve, or served during 2022, as a member of the board of directors and compensation committee.